some-ip-com/open-someip-spec/src/someip-sd.rst

 * Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack if multicast events are required.
 * Understanding and acting according to the Endpoint and Multicast Options transported as described above.
 * Overwriting preconfigured values (e.g. IP Addresses and Ports) with the information of these Endpoint and Multicast Options.
+* Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_946